CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

 # 3. Using a Shared Group Installation

-Users who want to use a shared group installation of Spack, but who did not set up the installation, only need to modify their `~/.bash_profile` file with instructions regarding the path to the shared group installation and its configuration files.
+**Users who want to use a shared group installation of Spack, but who did not set up the installation**, only need to modify their `~/.bash_profile` file with instructions regarding the path to the shared group installation and its configuration files.

 1. Log in to the HPC cluster ([Connecting to CHTC](connecting.md)).
    ```